luxfhe/example-playground/README.md

 ## More Info

-To learn more about the Fhenix Hardhat plugin, check out the [Fhenix Hardhat Plugin Repository](https://github.com/FhenixProtocol/fhenix-hardhat-plugin).
+To learn more about the LuxFHE Hardhat plugin, check out the [LuxFHE Hardhat Plugin Repository](https://github.com/LuxFHEProtocol/luxfhe-hardhat-plugin).